NVlabs/VILA/README.md

 Our VILA models are quantized by [AWQ](https://arxiv.org/abs/2306.00978) into 4 bits for efficient inference on the edge.
 We provide a push-the-button [script](https://github.com/mit-han-lab/llm-awq/blob/main/scripts/vila_example.sh) to quantize VILA with AWQ.

-### Running VILA on desktop GPUs and edge GPUs
+### Running VILA on GPUs and edge GPUs (Jetson Orin)

 We support AWQ-quantized 4bit VILA on GPU platforms via [TinyChat](https://github.com/mit-han-lab/llm-awq/tree/main/tinychat).
-We provide a [tutorial](https://github.com/mit-han-lab/llm-awq/tree/main/tinychat#support-vlm-models-vila--llava) to run the model with TinyChat after quantization.
+We provide a [tutorial](https://github.com/mit-han-lab/llm-awq/tree/main/tinychat#support-vlm-models-vila--llava) to run the model with TinyChat after AWQ quantization.
 We also provide an [instruction](https://github.com/mit-han-lab/llm-awq/tree/main/tinychat/serve) to launch a Gradio server (powered by TinyChat and AWQ) to serve 4-bit quantized VILA models.

 ### Running VILA on laptops